 Also, around the time of birth, the mother makes hormones that allow the mother’s ligaments to become lax (stretch easier) so that the baby can pass through the birth canal.

 Some infants may be more sensitive to these hormones than others, allowing for excessive ligament laxity in the baby.
 Girls usually have more ligament laxity than boys and girls are 4-5 times more likely to have hip dysplasia than boys.

-The bones of an infants hip joint are much softer than an adult hip joint
+The bones of an infant’s hip joint are much softer than an adult hip joint.

 It is easier for an infant’s hip to become misaligned (subluxate) or dislocate than an adult hip.
-This is because an infant hip socket is mostly soft, pliable, cartilage.
-Whereas an adult’s hip socket is hard bone.
+This is because an infant hip socket is mostly soft, pliable cartilage, whereas an adult’s hip socket is hard bone.

-Infant positioning during the first year of life
+Infant positioning during the first year of life.

-Cultures that keep infants’ hips extended on a cradleboard or papoose board have high rates of hip dysplasia in their children.
+Culture that keep infants’ hips extended on a cradleboard or papoose board have high rates of hip dysplasia in their children.
 Cultures that hold infants with the hips apart have very low rates of hip dysplasia.
 For this reason, swaddling with the hips extended during the first few months after birth should be avoided, and a hip-safe method should be used.